Skip to content

 Cloud URL Enter the URL of the Management System without the protocol, e.g example.nerve.cloud.

-A green check mark will appear next to the URL if the URL is correct and the node can reach the Management System.
-If a red icon appears, check the URL for errors and whether network access is established.
+The URL font color will turn to green if the URL is correct and the node can reach the Management System.
+If the URL font color turns to red, check the URL for errors and whether network access is established.

 Timezone This setting is optional.
 Select a location from the list to have the time zone of the node displayed in the Management System.
 Note that changing the time zone requires a node reboot for the time zone to be applied.